datashaman/putio-automator/README.md

 Configure Sickrage to use a Torrent black hole folder.
 Configure this application to monitor that folder and download to the same folder used for post-processing in Sickrage.

 **Note** Version 2 drops Docker and RPi support.
 The application should still run just fine in both contexts; however it is no longer directly supported.
+Also, support for Python 2 has been dropped.

 ## Table of Contents